eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ## API

-We now show how the API can be used to establish a publish-subscribe communication in an iceoryx system.
+Now, we show how the API can be used to establish a publish-subscribe communication in an iceoryx system.
 Many parts of the API follow a functional programming approach and allow the user to specify functions which handle the possible cases, e.g. what should happen when data is received.